Please rotate your device

 _MG_4567-Bearbeitet

-As part of responsible product design, we are committed to continuously improving the environmental performance and functionality of barrier paper packaging.
-As part of this commitment, we are developing the next generation of recyclable paper packaging solutions with our R&D partner DELSCI.
+In our pursuit of responsible product design, we continuously enhance the environmental performance and functionality of barrier paper packaging.
+This commitment drives our collaboration with R&D partner DELSCI, propelling us toward the next generation of recyclable paper packaging solutions.

 base papers need to work in unison with barriers to facilitate recycling